indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 - get
   - few GGUS/SSB alerts do not have Ending Time, that means it will need to be handled gracefully when they are resolved.
 So we automate the process of deleting those alerts from AlertManager when they are resolved at the origin.
   - fetches GGUS/SSB alerts from AlertManager.
-  - now each fetched alert are checked if it is present in the HashMap (we created in fetch method).
-If available that means it hasn't been resolved yet.
-If it is not present in the Hashmap we deduce that the alert has been resolved and no need to keep it in the AlertManager.
+  - now each fetched alert is checked to see if it is present in the HashMap (which we created in fetch method).
+If it's available that means it hasn't been resolved yet.
+If it is not present in the Hashmap we deduce that the alert has been resolved and there's no need to keep it in the AlertManager.
   - bundles all resolved alerts.

 - delete
-  - all resolved alerts will now have End Time equals to present time.
+  - all resolved alerts will now have End Time equal to present time.
-  - all open ending alerts in AlertManager get new End Time which basically means they are deleted immediately.
+  - all open ending alerts in AlertManager get new End Time, i.e., they are deleted immediately.

 ## Alerting Service
 <br>